tjliebel/website/data/blog/deploying-bosh-to-gcp.md

 ```
 We also add the `stemcell_os` param because the Vault kit might be expecting different stemcells, but the stemcells we gave to BOSH are Xenial.

 Now we are ready to deploy.
-This will also take some time, but slightly less than the Proto-BOSH.
+This will also take some time, but slightly less than the proto-BOSH.
 ```
 $ genesis deploy bosh-gcp
 ```